adanikel/STL_Containers/README.md

 1. The buckets (lists) store `std::pair`-type links, where the `pair->first` is the original key, and `pair->second` is the stored value.
 This is needed in order to find the right value for buckets that have several values.

 ## Pair
+An implementation of the Pair data structure container.
+Basically, a single class that has `this->first` and `this->second` members.
+This is mostly used in order to store values with some other values together.
+One example for the usage of `std::pair` can be seen in the `Unordered Map` implementation.

+#### Properties
+* Insertion, deletion and access are always O(1).

+#### Notes
+1. No dynamic memory allocation is used in this implementation.